bruceravel/demeter/documentation/Athena/plot/etc.rst

    described below are all available from the Plot menu.

 **Quad plot**
     The quad plot is the default plot that gets made when data are first imported.
 Using the current set of processing parameters, the data are displayed in energy, k, R, and back-transform k all in the same plot window.
-This plot can also be made by right-clicking on the q button.
+This plot can also be made by right-clicking on the :kbd:`kq,orange` button.

     .. _fig-quadplot: